-Note 6: Validation activities may include:
+Note 5: Verification activities may include:

-- (a) application processes in which data and information are tested; - (b) processes in which data and information are compared between two different outputs; - (c) processes in which data and information are compared to an expected range, value or other business rules. - 2.1.2.2 Automation systems implemented for processing aeronautical data and aeronautical information should ensure traceability of the performed actions.
+- a) comparison processes in which data and information are compared with an independent source; - b) feedback processes in which data and information are compared between their input and output state; - c) processing through multiple independent and different systems, comparing the output of each; this includes performing alternative calculations; and - d) processes in which data and information are compared to the originator's request. - e) Note 6: Validation activities may include: - f) application processes in which data and information are tested; - q) processes in which data and information are compared between two different outputs; and - h) processes in which data and information are compared to an expected range, value or other business rules. - 2.1.2.2 Automation systems implemented for processing aeronautical data and aeronautical information should ensure traceability of the performed actions.